Analytical results for the distribution of first return times of non-backtracking random walks on configuration model networks: Introduction

 In order to perform systematic studies of random walks on random networks, it is useful to focus on configuration model networks.
 The configuration model is an ensemble of uncorrelated random networks consisting of $N$ nodes, whose degree sequences are drawn from a given degree distribution $P(k)$.
 The admissible degrees are often restricted to a finite range $k_{\rm min} \le k \le k_{\rm max}$, where $k_{\rm min}$ is the minimal degree and $k_{\rm max}$ is the maximal degree, such that for any value of $k$ outside this range $P(k)=0$.
 The mean degree $\langle K \rangle$ is denoted by $c$.
 To ensure that an RW starting from any initial node $i$ will be able to reach any other node $j$, we focus on the case in which the whole network consists of a single connected component.
 Using the terminology of percolation theory, these are networks in which the giant component encompasses the whole network.
-A sufficient condition for a configuration model network to consist of a single connected component is that $k_{\rm min} \ge 3$ \cite{Bollobas2001}.
-In fact, single-component random networks also exist in the presence of nodes of degree $k=2$, as long as they are not too abundant.
+In the large network limit, a sufficient condition for a configuration model network to consist of a single connected component is that $k_{\rm min} \ge 3$ \cite{Bollobas2001,Hofstad2017}.
+In fact, a weaker condition of $k_{\rm min} \ge 2$ is sufficient in the large network limit as long as a finite fraction of the nodes satisfy $k \ge 3$ \cite{Federico2023}.
 We thus avoid isolated nodes of degree $k=0$ and leaf nodes of degree $k=1$, which may form isolated tree structures.

 The first return (FR) time $T_{\rm FR}$ of an RW is the first time at which it returns to the initial node $i$ \cite{Redner2001}.
 The first return time varies between different instances of the random walk trajectory and its properties can be captured by a suitable distribution.
 The distribution of first return times may depend on the specific realization of the random network and on the choice of the initial node $i$.
 The distribution of first return times from a random node to itself in a given ensemble of random networks is denoted by $P(T_{\rm FR}=t)$.
-A classical result regarding first return times is the Kac's lemma, which states that the mean first return time of an RW from a given node $i$ to itself is given by \cite{Kac1947,Levin2009,Dorogovtsev2022}
+A classical result regarding first return times is Kac's lemma, which states that the mean first return time of an RW from a given node $i$ to itself is given by \cite{Kac1947,Levin2009,Dorogovtsev2022}

 where $P_i(\infty)$ is the probability that an RW will reside at node $i$ at a given time step under steady state conditions (which are achieved in the long time limit $t \rightarrow \infty$).
 In the case of undirected networks, Eq. (\ref{eq:Kac1}) can be expressed in a more explicit form, namely \cite{Dorogovtsev2022}